aiven/aiven-docs/docs/products/postgresql/howto/upgrade.md

 [dedicated page](/docs/products/postgresql/concepts/upgrade-failover).

 :::warning
-Once the upgrade is started, the PostgreSQL instance can\'t be restored to the previous version.
+Once the upgrade is started, the PostgreSQL instance can't be restored to the previous version.
 Similarly, the pre-existing backups cannot be used for procedures such as Point In Time Recovery since they were created with an earlier version of PostgreSQL.